tonyzhu163/tonyzhu163/README.md

 ## Hi there 👋

-I'm Tony, an aspiring software engineer/data scientist from the US
+I'm Tony, an aspiring software engineer from the US

 Here's some information about me: